Ewerton12F/teste-server/README.md

 source venv/bin/activate
 ```

-Now you have to install the the dependencies in `requirements.txt` and `requirements-dev.txt` files:
+Now you have to install the the dependencies in `requirements.txt` file:

 ```bash
 pip install -r requirements.txt